Saranya2308/jenkins-shared-library/README.md

-A Jenkins Shred Library to automate CI/CD across 20+ microservices, reducing deployement time by 40%
+A Jenkins Shared Library to automate CI/CD across 20+ microservices, reducing deployement time by 40%